Sackville, Lord George

 On July 8 1756, Sackville's wife gave birth to a daughter: Diana.

-On August 1 1759, at the Battle of Minden, Sackville led the cavalry right wing composed of British and Hanoverian units.
+The initially good relations between Sackville and the Duke Ferdinand of Brunswick soon gave way to serious disagreements when on August 1, 1759, at the Battle of Minden, Sackville led the cavalry right wing composed of British and Hanoverian units.
 Throughout this battle, he behaved shamefully.
 When Ferdinand called for a British cavalry charge to complete the victory, Sackville withheld permission for their advance.
 Ferdinand sent his order several times, but Sackville continued to withhold permission.
 For this action, or rather his inaction, Sackville was cashiered and sent home.
 Major-General Granby replaced him as commander of the British contingent for the remainder of the war.

 Sackville refused to accept responsibility for refusing to obey orders.
 Back in Great Britain, he demanded a court martial, and made it a large enough issue that he obtained his demand in 1760.
-The court found him guilty, and imposed one of the strangest and strongest verdicts ever rendered against a general officer.
+On April 3 of the same year, the court found him guilty, and imposed one of the strangest and strongest verdicts ever rendered against a general officer.
 The verdict of the court not only upheld his discharge, but ruled that he was "...unfit to serve his Majesty in any military capacity whatsoever", then ordered that their verdict be read to and entered in the orderly book of every regiment in the British Army.
 King George II had his name struck from the Privy Council rolls.

 In 1765, King George quietly returned George Sackville to the rolls of the Privy Council.
 Initially he was a follower of George Grenville's faction but he increasingly lined up as a supporter of Lord North.